3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 If meshbboxonly is set to true, the boundary is only intersected with the bounding box of the mesh.
 This allows the consumer to evaluate the boundary without computing the intersection with the mesh, otherwise the boundary is intersected with the mesh.

-To simplify parsing, producers MUST define a \<function>>-element prior to referencing it via the functionid-attribute in a \<BoundaryShape>-element.
+To simplify parsing, producers MUST define a \<function>>-element prior to referencing it via the functionid-attribute in a \<boundaryshape>-element.

 **functionid**: